 - Once you have connected, you'll see the icons change to indicate you are connected, and you'll see new options for streaming, power, and media remotes.
 You'll also now have control of the console remotely.

 How to launch game streaming from the Connection panel

 To begin streaming, click Stream once the console is connected.

-How to launch a game from the Xbox app
+How to launch a game from the Xbox Console Companion app

 Connect your console to your PC, as described previously.
-After you click on any Xbox One game in the Xbox app, you can initiate streaming from within that game hub.
-Just click Play from console in the upper-right corner of the screen.
+After you click on any Xbox One game in the Xbox Console Companion app, you can initiate streaming from within that game’s Official Club.

 The game will be immediately launched on the Xbox One console, and streaming will start.